 My journey to one of such hidden secrets of Mother Nature begins at 4.30 AM through a branch of Devi estuary at Sahana Village.
 Everywhere is eerie silence.
 I get into a fibre boat with Babu Behra, Odisha’s most skilled lifeguard as the boatman to delve into the ghostly darkness of the estuary water.
 Slowly the sky opens up in the eastern horizon and you see clouds forming various patterns with the dimming crescent-shaped moon in the backdrop.

-The sail through the estuary turns noisy with chirping of birds nesting atop branches of mangrove trees on both sides.
+The sail through the estuary turns noisy with the chirping of birds nesting atop branches of mangrove trees on both sides.
 Your camera shutter goes ‘click-click’.

-Now the morning drama reaches to its climax as the narrow estuary opens up to a wide expanse of blue water – you are at close proximity to Devi mouth.
+Now the morning drama reaches to its climax as the narrow estuary opens up to a wide expanse of blue water – you are at close proximity to Devi’s mouth.
 The country boats are in their best of actions, each forming a picture postcard setting.

 You are in a dreamscape and the only friends of yours are the innocent white crabs that play hide and seek around you.

-A little walk along the beach takes you to the mouth proper, the meeting place of two world, river and sea.
+A little walk along the beach takes you to the mouth proper, the meeting place of two worlds, river and sea.
 Here ends the journey of the River Devi that starts 80 km offshore near Cuttack.
 And this is the place of plenty, a fisherman’s paradise.
 Here you see them in actions, all breaching the gusty sea waves.

 Then you get into a no man’s island to witness red crabs.
 Also known as ghost crabs they prefer silence and live in colonies.

 So what makes you wait!
-Come and lose yourself in the lap of Mother Nature at Odisha’s best kept secret!!
+Come and lose yourself in the lap of Mother Nature at Odisha’s best-kept secret!!